Insulin Levemir Cartridges 100 Unit/mL 5×3 mL

 3 mL single-patient-use Levemir Cartridges or Levemir FlexTouch pen

-• Not used – Refrigerated until the expiry date
+• Not used: Refrigerated until the expiration date

-• Used – Do not refrigerate.
-Keep at room temperature for 42 days or until expiry.
+• Used: Do not refrigerate.
+Keep at room temperature for 42 days or until expiration.